-CASE SUBMISSIONS

-In 2013, 3125 deaths from Sedgwick County and referring counties were reported.
+CASE SUBMISSIONS In 2014, 3267 deaths from Sedgwick County and referring counties were reported.
 For Sedgwick County deaths, analysis of the scene, circumstances of the death and the decedent's medical history were key factors in determining coroner's jurisdiction.
 Coroner's jurisdiction for the referring counties was determined by the referring county Coroner.
-Jurisdiction was assumed or assistance was provided in 822 cases, of which 569 were complete autopsies.
-Figure 6 shows the number of postmortem exams, that includes both autopsy, partial autopsies, and external examinations.
+Jurisdiction was assumed or assistance was provided in 892 cases, of which 620 were complete autopsies.
+Figure 6 shows the number of postmortem exams, that includes full autopsies, partial autopsies, and external examinations.
 External examinations are performed in cases where scene investigation, circumstances, and medical history and the exam are sufficient to certify the death.
 The District Coroner also performed postmortem examinations for other counties within the state of Kansas [See Figure 2].

-\Until 2007, only the total number of examinations was tracked.

-CREMATION PERMITS

-In the state of Kansas, the Coroner is also charged with the investigation of death if the body is to be cremated.
+Figure 6 Until 2007, only the total number of examinations was tracked.
+Since 2005, there has been a 28% increase in the number of Postomortem Examinations.
+CREMATION PERMITS In the state of Kansas, the Coroner is also charged with the investigation of death if the body is to be cremated.
 The investigation involves confirmation that the death certificate is appropriately executed, and that no further circumstances exist which may have contributed to the death.
 This may involve interviews with medical personnel, families or other interested parties, and/or a review of medical records.
 If the cause of death is unclear or falls under the jurisdiction of the Coroner, a postmortem examination and issuance of a revised death certificate may be required.
 Figure 7 illustrates the steady increase of cremation permits signed by the Coroner.